 Council recognises New Zealand Standard 4404 and has used this as a basis for these specifications.
-The RITS refers to NZS 4404 and its content throughout and therefore it is recommended the RITS is considered in conjunction with NZS 4404.3.
-E3. –4.
+The RITS refers to NZS 4404 and its content throughout and therefore it is recommended the RITS is considered in conjunction with NZS 4404.
+In situations where there is conflicting information, the following outlines precedence

+District Plan

+Regional Plan

+Council policies

+Acts,

+RITS

+National Standards (except NZS4404)

+NZS4404, unless agreed with the relevant Council

 Standards

-/specificationssA list of relevant standards and other references, including specifications, guidelines and other publications is provided at the front of each section..IIt is important that sUpToDate/specificationss
+There are many documents that must be read in conjunction with RITS.
+A list of relevant standards and other references, including specifications, guidelines and other publications is provided at the front of each section.
+However, it is not an exhaustive list and users of RITS must check for up to date information on the relevant documents that sit outside RITS.

 Bylaws and policies

 There are a number of references in the RITS to bylaws, strategies and policies.
 These can be found on Council’s website.
-As noted previously, these bylaws are constantly reviewed and it is important to keep up to date with the current versionsinformation of each council.
+From time to time, these documents will be updated, so users must check with the Council.

 Environmental plans